"Based On True Events"

 The Reverend Thomas Baker was a Methodist missionary in Fiji.
 When Thomas was 28 years old, he married a lady named Harriet Moon.
 In the year of 1859, Thomas was accepted as a probationary minister and was sent the mission field.
 He was commissioned to Fiji on April 5, 1860 and arrived there with his wife a month later.
 After being in Fiji for 6 years, Thomas and his wife settled into the New Methodist Mission Station at Davaileva on the Rewa River.
 In July 1867, Baker led a party of 10 followers to spread the gospel in the heathen interior of Viti Levu.
 Baker and his followers came upon the cannibal tribe, Taukie.

 "The Beginning of the End"

 Thomas and his followers hiked through the woods looking for the camp of the Taukie Tribe.
 Around 6:00pm the group stopped to make camp.
 Two people at a time stayed awake for an hour to watch out for predators.

 July 8, 1867

-It was Thomas' turn to be look out.
-Sisa was the other one to be look out.
+It was Thomas' and Sisa's turn to be look out.
 Sisa told Thomas that he had a bad feeling about this cannibal tribe.
 Thomas assured him that everything would be okay.